People use paint thinners for different purposes.

 These reasons should be sufficient to convince you about using eco-friendly paint thinner.

 The only drawback of using these household paint thinner substitutes is they can extend the drying time of the paints.

-So, if you are planning to work on a piece of furniture you would want to use in a week or so, it’s not very good to use these options.
+So, if you plan to work on a piece of furniture you want to use in a week or so, it’s not very good to use these options.